 - Dividend paid by a company out of its agriculture income.

-- Income of salt produced by flooding the land with sea water.
+- The income derived from salt produced by flooding any portion of the agricultural land with seawater.

 - Royalty income from mines.